mjacobsen32/pycraigslist-scripts/README.md

 # pycraigslist-scripts
-Script in Python for pycraigslist to track most recent posted items
+Script in Python for pycraigslist to track most recent posted free items

 usage: